By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain why placement outside of the home during the assessment process is important.
+-Explain why is placement outside the home during the assessment process important.

--Explain the primary factor to consider when placing a sexually offending youth.
+-Explain the primary factor when considering placement of sexually offending youth.

 -Explain the result of not providing gender-based treatment programs.

--Explain seven types of adolescent offenders identified by O'Brien and Bera.
+-Name the seven types of adolescent offender identified by O'Brien and Bera.

--Explain the first step in understanding how "social environment" influences ontogeny of male sexuality.
+-Name the first step in understanding how the "social environment" influences the ontogeny of male sexuality.

--Explain the political stance which denies that men have evolved sexual preferences.
+-Explain the politically motivated stance which denies that men (non-rapists and rapists) have evolved sexual preferences.

--Explain what Pynoos points out regarding the evolution of the startle reflex.
+-Explain what does Pynoos points out regarding the evolution of the startle reflex.